eradiate/eradiate/docs/rst/user_guide/atmosphere_experiment.rst

 ``type`` value corresponding to each feature is specified in brackets.

-In addition to the ``type`` parameter, an object configuration dictionary should contain the parameters required to initialise the corresponding programmatic element.
+In addition to the ``type`` parameter, an object configuration dictionary should contain the parameters required to initialize the corresponding programmatic element.
 Each allowed option is referenced, as well as the corresponding class in the Eradiate codebase.
 Class documentation lists all their parameters and allowed values.